-- (f) penalty and other charges imposed in terms of the approved policy on credit control and debt collection. - (g) penalty charges for tampering, bypassing, or any unauthorised interference with municipal water and electricity metering devices. - (h) Penalty for non-compliance with any municipal by laws. - 11.7 Market-related rentals shall be levied for the lease of municipal properties. - 11.8 In the case of rentals for the use of municipal halls and premises, if the Municipal Manager is satisfied that the halls or premises are required for non-profit making purposes and for the provision of a service to the community, the municipal manager or delegated official may allow a rebate towards the applicable rental. - 11.9 The Municipal Manager shall determine whether an indemnity or guarantee or deposit must in each instance be lodged or paid for the rental of municipal halls, premises and sports fields, and in so determining shall be guided by the likelihood of the municipality's sustaining damages as a result of the use of the facilities concerned. - 11.10 All other general and sundry tariffs shall be levied as approved in the municipal tariff schedule.
+- (e) Credit Control and collection fees such as messages, final demand notices etc. - (f) Electricity and water disconnection and reconnection fees. - (g) penalty and other charges imposed in terms of the approved policy on credit control and debt collection. - (h) penalty charges for tampering, bypassing, or any unauthorised interference with municipal water and electricity metering devices. - (i) Penalty for non-compliance with any municipal by laws. - 11.7 Market-related rentals shall be levied for the lease of municipal properties. - 11.8 In the case of rentals for the use of municipal halls and premises, if the Municipal Manager is satisfied that the halls or premises are required for non-profit making purposes and for the provision of a service to the community, the municipal manager or delegated official may allow a rebate towards the applicable rental. - 11.9 The Municipal Manager shall determine whether an indemnity or guarantee or deposit must in each instance be lodged or paid for the rental of municipal halls, premises and sports fields, and in so determining shall be guided by the likelihood of the municipality's sustaining damages as a result of the use of the facilities concerned. - 11.10 All other general and sundry tariffs shall be levied as approved in the municipal tariff schedule.